SDG 13| Climate Action

 In accordance with the Social Responsibility and Sustainable Development Policy, CUHK pursues climate action and has pledged to achieve carbon neutrality by 2038.

 The University hosts a large number of events each year, both on or off its campus.
 Thoughtful event planning can help to reduce their harmful effects on the environment.
-The University’s Guidelines for Sustainable Event Planning and Management and Guidelines for Organizing Sustainable Orientation Activities are designed to help all its members to incorporate environmental considerations into their event planning.
+The University’s Guidelines for Sustainable Event Planning and Management and Guidelines for Sustainable Student Orientation are designed to help all its members to incorporate environmental considerations into their event planning.

 A collaborative study by CUHK and the University of Exeter found that shifting to a less meat-intensive diet could decrease agricultural ammonia emissions by about 20% and particulate matter by up to 6 micrograms per cubic metre, and avoid 75,000 annual premature deaths related to air pollution in China.
 This was the first study to analyse in detail how air pollution might be mitigated by adopting a more plant-based diet, and its findings were published in the prestigious journal Nature Food.